Sunday, 29 September 2019

 Antoine Courouve, historian of the case, has pointed out that the dates do not really fit: the first riots occurred on 19th May, whereas the death sentence had been recommended for Lenoir and Diot on 11th April.
 Courouve suggests a more contingent crackdown by magistrates.
 He thinks it may be significant that the men had been formally arrested and reported by an officer of the guet, the ancient royal watch which operated in the region of Les Halles; this did not conform to the usual police practice; extensive manuscript dossiers show that the meeting places of homosexuals, "Les Assemblées de la manchette" were characteristically subject only to covert surveillance.

 In 2008 the legal historian Benoît Garnot devoted a chapter to the case in his book On n'est point pendu pour être amoureux ["You don't hang someone for being in love"].
 Garnot emphasises that by 1750 magistrates no longer really believed in the exemplary value of the death sentence and would have hesitated over whether to give a case like this publicity.
 The condemned men might normally have expected a prison sentence.
 Perhaps advisedly, Garnot declines to speculate on the reasons behind the execution.
 He contents himself with noting that this was last execution for sodomy.
-It marks the laicisation of crime, and paved the way for much less harsh punishment.
+It marks a step in the laicisation of crime, and paved the way for much less harsh punishment.
 Homosexuality was decriminalised by the Revolutionary government in 1791.

 The plaque, at 67 rue Montorgueil ("just across from the popular La Fermette fromagerie").
 Google Streetview, April 2019